Jan Kulczyk: Other activities

 Kulczyk was the co-founder of the Polish Business Roundtable.
 He was also the Honorary Chairman of the German – Polish Chamber of Commerce.

-Since June 2006, he was member of the Green Cross International Board of Directors - a UN-affiliated organization focused on ecological safety.
+Since June 2006, he was member of the Green Cross International Board of Directors – a UN-affiliated organization focused on ecological safety.
 Since 6 October 2007, he held the position of the chairman of the board.

-He was also the President of the Council for Supporting the Scientific Research at the Adam Mickiewicz University in Poznań,a long-term member of the Board of the National Museum of Poznań as well as member of the Church Economic Board.
+He was also the President of the Council for Supporting the Scientific Research at the Adam Mickiewicz University in Poznań, a long-term member of the Board of the National Museum of Poznań as well as member of the Church Economic Board.
 In addition, he was also member of the International Governors Board affiliated with the Peres Center for Peace.

 In February 2008, he was incorporated into confraternity of the Order of Saint Paul.

 In 2010, he founded the CEED Institute, a think-tank promoting the development of Central and Eastern Europe region.

 In 2012, he donated PLN 20 million (4.76 million euros) to the Museum of the History of Polish Jews to co-found its core exhibition.
 It was the largest one-time donation ever made in Poland.

 In March 2014, he founded the Council of Polish Investors in Africa, an initiative formed to support Polish companies in establishing business relations on the African markets.
 The Council consists of representatives of the largest Polish companies and enterprises investing on this continent, including Ursus, Navimor, Asseco, Kulczyk Investments, Polpharma, Grupa Azoty, Krezus and Lubawa.

 Controversy

-In 2004, Kulczyk was associated with to the Orlen Scandal.
+In 2004, Kulczyk was associated with the Orlen Scandal.
 The parliamentary investigative commission report stated that Kulczyk could have considerable influence over operations and human resources politics of PKN Orlen, incommensurable to the share he held.
 Moreover, the report stated that Kulczyk met with the former KGB resident in Poland, Vladimir Alganov.

 Regarding the Orlen investigation, the proceedings at the Prosecutors’ Office in Katowice commenced and the parliamentary investigative commission was appointed.
 Kulczyk was heard as a witness by the prosecutor's office four times (the last one in April 2008) and submitted extensive explanation to the parliamentary investigative commission.
 Due to lack of evidence, the Prosecutor's Office discontinued the proceedings.

 Kulczyk was also linked to the so-called Kulczyk Park affair.
-The Poznan city officials were accused of underrating the land value in the city center, where Kulczyk's wife carried out the Old Brewery investment.
+The Poznań city officials were accused of underrating the land value in the city center, where Kulczyk's wife carried out the Old Brewery investment.